sreese2k/post-install-config/README.md

 <img src="https://imgur.com/iziVwOx.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>

-<p>In Help Topics, we set up ticket categories like Business Critical Outage, Personal Computer Issues, Equipment Request, Password Reset, and Other to help users categorize their requests.
-These settings ensure that tickets are prioritized correctly and assigned to the appropriate teams for resolution.
+<p>To further streamline ticket creation, we configure Help Topics, which guide users in selecting the appropriate category when submitting a request.
+This is done in the Admin Panel -> Manage -> Help Topics.
+Some example help topics include Business Critical Outage for major system failures, Personal Computer Issues for individual device troubleshooting, Equipment Request for hardware or software needs, Password Reset for login problems, and Other for miscellaneous requests.
+Categorizing tickets in this way ensures that they are routed to the correct department right from the start.
+In conclusion, setting up osTicket correctly leads to a more efficient and professional ticketing system, improving both the user experience and agent productivity.
 </p>
 <br />